 The Bliss Sewage Treatment Facility's treatment area is located on the western side of Big Marine Lake, off of Manning Trail North.
-The facility serves homes along Manning Trail North from the treatment area north to 191st Street North to the homes along Langlev Avenue North, Lavton Avenue North, Lamar Avenue North, and 185th Street North.
+The facility serves 79 homes along Manning Trail North from the treatment area north to 191st Street North to the homes along Langley Avenue North, Lavton Avenue North, Lamar Avenue North, and 185th Street North.
 It consists of three septic tanks totaling 7,500 gallons, three 15,000 square foot sand filters that are dosed by a lift station, and three drainfield trench cells (1,200 feet per cell) which are dosed by a second lift station.
 Based on drawdown tests performed in the spring of 2017, the two pumps in LS #3 (dosing the sand filters) have capacities of approximately 300 and 250 gallons per minute, while the pumps in LS #4 (dosing the trench cells) have capacities of about 110 and 190 gallons per minute.
 It processes an average of around 7,000 gallons per day during the winter months and 11,000 during the wettest summer months but has a permitted capacity of 19,800 gallons per day.
 This system has had some issues with high nitrate levels in one of the monitoring wells surrounding the facility.
 Currently, treatment options are being considered to mitigate this issue.
+Additional connections to this system will be greatly limited until improvements or upgrades are made to the system, given the nitrate issues.
+Improvements to this system will need to be made to accommodate new development, as development occurs.